djgoldsmith/shape/305/02-Javascript.md

 ## Types of Function: Anonymous Functions

  - We assign a function to a variable.
-This means we can change the function at runtime
+This means we can change the function at run-time

  ```js
  var  add = function(x, y) {